 Engaging Your Employees

 Not all of these people could be trained the same way, but it was my duty to make them comfortable and productive, and I took it seriously.
-For example, the employee who immigrated from the war-torn nation was put on my shift because he was dubbed “untrainable”.
+For example, an employee who immigrated from a war-torn nation was put on my shift because he was dubbed “untrainable.”
 After a short discussion with him, I discovered that he learned through visual cues.
 To help him learn recipes, I would enter orders into the computer using a format he could identify with.
 The result?
 He learned the position quickly and became one of the restaurant’s top performers!

 Much can be learned by simply engaging your employees, and I cannot recommend it enough.
 Get down to their level and help them understand how important they are to your operation, and good things will follow.

 Even though I spent the first part of my leadership role feeling like a crash test dummy, it did teach me what qualities employees value in their supervisors.
 Desired leadership qualities include a positive attitude, confidence, effective communication, and even a sense of humor.
 Subconsciously, I did know that these traits were desirable, but it’s an entirely different experience to put those traits into practice and witness the positive results.